How to Drain a Small Amount of Engine Oil

 How Do You Drain Overfilled Engine Oil?

-If your engine oil is overfilled, you’ll need to drain the excess oil out.
+If your engine oil is overfilled, you’ll need to drain the excess oil.
 You can do this by removing the oil drain plug and letting the oil drain into a catch pan.
 Once the oil has finished draining, replace the oil drain plug and fill the engine with fresh oil.

 What If I Put a Little Too Much Oil in My Engine?